 Be a Restaurant Owner: Education Requirements and Career Info

 Research the requirements to become a restaurant owner.
-Learn about the job description and duties and read the step-by-step process to start a career in restaurant ownership.
+Learn about the job description and duties, and read the step-by-step process to start a career in restaurant ownership.

-Do I Want to Be a Restaurant Owner?
+Should I Become a Restaurant Owner?

 Step 1: Complete Relevant Courses or Earn a Degree